 Google Ad Grants: what is it?

-Google Ad Grants is a non-profit grant that provides $ 10,000 USD per month of free AdWords advertising, up to $ 40,000 USD per month for GrantsPro program participants.
+Google Ad Grants is one concession for non-profit organizations, which makes available $ 10.000 USD per month of free advertising on AdWords, figure that reaches i $ 40.000 USD per month for GrantsPro program participants.

-Basically, Google Ad Grants aims at a greater involvement of Google users in humanitarian and environmental causes, giving free visibility to Non-Profit Organizations with the ultimate aim of increasing their donations and the number of volunteers.
+Basically, Google Ad Grants aims at a greater involvement of Google users in humanitarian and environmental causes, giving free visibility to Non-Profit Organizations with the ultimate aim of increasing donations and the number of volunteers.

 What are the benefits?